PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 - Dn.MC = (Dn.C1 == 10)
 - Dn.MS = (Dn.C1 == 9)

 We define another more accurate operator Dn.C2 that has “two-digit accuracy”.
-Dn.C2 is calculated from Dn.C1 and Dn-1.C1 as follows:
+Dn.C2 is calculated using a function TriSum( Dn.C1, Dn-1.C1 ) defined as:

 <table>
     <thead>